 My research focuses on trade and political violence in West Africa.
 Using social network analysis, I study how informal traders have adapted to transformations affecting the global economy by developing transnational networks that rely on ethnic, religious or business ties.
 I am also interested in understanding how violent extremist organizations operate using pre-existing social networks, how they extend their activities across borders, and what are their connections to insurgencies in Africa.

-Over the last ten years, I have served as a lead investigator or partner on externally funded research projects from the United Nations World Food Program, the European Commission, the OECD, the European Spatial Planning Observatory, the governments of Luxembourg and Denmark, and the Carlsberg Foundation.
-I have also collaborated with the World Bank Trade Unit and the United Nations Counter-terrorism Executive Directorate.
+Over the last ten years, I have served as a lead investigator or partner on externally funded research projects from the National Science Foundation, the United Nations World Food Program, NASA, the European Commission, the OECD, the European Spatial Planning Observatory, the governments of Luxembourg and Denmark, and the Carlsberg Foundation.

-Currently, I am coordinating the Cities and Borders program of the OECD.
-This project builds on a memorandum of understanding signed by the University of Florida and the Sahel and West Africa Club (SWAC) of the OECD in Paris on March 22, 2017.
+From 2017-18, I have coordinated the West African Cities and Borders program of the OECD.
+This project builds on a memorandum of understanding signed by the University of Florida and the OECD Sahel and West Africa Club (SWAC) in Paris on March 2017.
 The collaboration aims to better anticipate changes in border cities within the Sahel and elsewhere in West Africa.
 The two-year program involves research activities dedicated to cities and borders and on policy initiatives aiming at facilitating exchange among researchers, policy-makers and the civil society.
 Upload the final report on women and trade here and the papers on border cities here.

-Finally, I coordinate the Gender and Markets: Empowering Women in West African Markets project of the World Food Program with Leena Hoffmann and Paul Melly, both at Chatham House.
-We conduct a gendered analysis of regulatory, political and social frameworks that impact on women’s empowerment in agricultural markets and value chains in West Africa.
-This research contributes to an improved understanding of gendered patterns and frameworks as well as explore options for the humanitarian community to fully integrate women’s empowerment into market-based interventions in West Africa.
+In 2017 I also coordinated the Gender and Markets: Empowering Women in West African Markets project of the World Food Program with Leena Hoffmann and Paul Melly, both at Chatham House.
+We conducted a gendered analysis of regulatory, political and social frameworks that impact on women’s empowerment in agricultural markets and value chains in West Africa.
+This research contributed to an improved understanding of gendered patterns and frameworks as well as explore options for the humanitarian community to fully integrate women’s empowerment into market-based interventions in West Africa.

 A full list of research projects is available in my CV.